Jatin-06/git-for-devops/README.md

 # Git For DevOps

-This repository is for understanding Git Concept for Devops
+This repository is for understanding Git Concept for Devops!!